IgalGreenberg/WordpressLAMPonAzureInFive/README.md

 # WordpressLAMPonAzureInFive
 Get an Azure VM up and running with WordPress on LAMP in five minutes.
 The VM would have Ubuntu 16, Apache 2, MariaDB, PHP 7.0 and latest wordpress.
-I have used several days and websites to create this entry.
+I have used several websites to create this entry.
 The biggest thanks goes to:
 1. https://docs.microsoft.com/en-us/azure/virtual-machines/linux/tutorial-lemp-stack
 2. https://websiteforstudents.com/install-wordpress-on-ubuntu-16-04-lts-with-apache2-mariadb-and-php-7-1-support/